jjnstark/jjnstark.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Classics and Contemporary Studies, University of King's College, 2014
-* B.A. in Mathematics and Computer Science, McGill University, 2019 (expected)
+* B.A. in Mathematics and Computer Science, McGill University, 2019
+* M.A. in Philosophy, University of Western Ontario, 2021 (expected)

 Publications
 ======